alandefreitas/matplotplusplus/README.md

 </details>

-It will also look for these *optional* dependencies for manipulating images:
+The build script will also look for these *optional* dependencies for manipulating images:

 * JPEG
 * TIFF